 What causes pain behind the knee?

-Pain behind the knee is associated with conditions like:
+Pain behind the knee can be caused by conditions like:

 1. Direct trauma